The general end goal of convalescent care is rehabilitating the individual and helping to enable their recovery.

 There are various duties of a live-in carer in general – and all of these will apply to a convalescent live-in carer too.

 One of the main responsibilities of a live-in convalescent carer is to remove the associated risks of being alone in the early stages of recovery from illness, surgery or injury.
-They can assist the wider healthcare and recovery team such as physiotherapists, dietitians, and community nurses by supporting gentle movement, good hygiene, and preparing nutritious and easy to eat meals.
+They can support the wider healthcare and recovery team such as physiotherapists, dietitians, and community nurses by supporting gentle movement, good hygiene, and preparing nutritious and easy to eat meals.

-Not only are they there to support the wider healthcare team but they are also at hand for personal care needs, mobility assistance and to provide companionship.
+Not only are they there to support the wider healthcare team but they are also at hand to provide companionship.

 As and when the person is ready to start returning to everyday activities, a live-in convalescent carer can help them to do so – driving them to places and helping them to attend the things they love.